 Stepping into this arena is US-based biotechnology company Translate Bio, headquartered in Lexington, Massachusetts, specializing in mRNA products and co-developing vaccines with collaborator Sanofi Pasteur.
 Its data science manager, Emma McIntosh, has begun organizing the company’s data flows and implementing electronic lab notebooks that bring a whole host of efficiency benefits and help with regulatory compliance.

-Read this editorial article with SelectScience to learn how Translate Bio (now acquired by Sanofi) uses eLabJournal to speed the development of mRNA-based vaccines.
+Learn how Translate Bio (now acquired by Sanofi) uses eLabJournal to speed the development of mRNA-based vaccines.